Azerbaijan in World War II: Population of the Azerbaijan SSR at the battle and home fronts

 681,000 soldiers were conscripted to the front lines from the Azerbaijan SSR.
 Out of the 681,000 troops, about 300,000 Azerbaijani troops were killed in action.
 15,000 medical workers were deployed on the Eastern Front, along with 3,750 operators of motorized vehicles.
-Azerbaijani women also participated in the fight against the Axis, some notable women include partisan Aliya Rustambeyova, sniper Ziba Ganiyeva, anti-craft gunner Almaz Ibrahimova, and captain Shovkat Salimova.
+Azerbaijani women also participated in the fight against the Axis, some notable women include partisan Aliya Rustambeyova, sniper Ziba Ganiyeva, aviation navigator Zuleykha Seyidmammadova, anti-aircraft gunner Almaz Ibrahimova, and captain Shovkat Salimova.

 Azerbaijani troops played a large role in the Defense of Brest Fortress, the Siege of Leningrad, the Battle of Moscow, the Battle of Stalingrad, the Battle of Kursk, and the Battle of Berlin.
 These troops were stationed in the Crimean peninsula of the Ukraine, as well as Eastern Europe and the Baltics.

 Azerbaijan played a major role in the Battle of the Caucasus with Azerbaijani civilians providing resistance to the German advance.